-The use of a unilateral amendment provision may create problems when the website is providing ongoing services to users and the supplier is attempting to change to terms of the supply of those services.
-In those circumstances it may be possible to argue that the changes to the TOU/TOS are 'unconscionable conduct'.
 Where a clickthru agreement is used, the unilateral amendment provision can be avoided as the website is entering into a new transaction each time a user returns to the site.
 While the ACL provides for standards of fair business practices, the ACL does not restrict the freedom to contract, such as when the acquirer of the goods or services has a choice as to whether or not to accept the supply made under the TOU/TOS presented by the supplier.
-Therefore when using a clickthru agreement the user can be presented with the current terms when they click through to complete the transaction.
+Therefore the terms of a clickthru agreement can be presented to the user when they click through to complete the transaction.